Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 for both parts.

-We can go a bit further and drop the denominator $$ \frac{K^{2} - K - NK}{N(N-1)} $$ as it's a constant as well and makes no difference to the shape or where the minimum of the function is still the same as evident by the below graph.
+We can go a bit further and drop the denominator $$ \frac{K^{2} - K - NK}{N(N-1)} $$ as it's a constant as well and makes no difference to the shape or the minima of the function.
+It is still the same as evident by the below graph.

 ![Without Denominator](/images/post2/ecmp_analysis_fig7.png "Without Denominator")